Tripple-A/JavaScript---TicTacToe/README.md

 <!-- User features -->
 ## User Features
-* There is a game-board which contains 9 boxes,each player would click on a box of choice in order to append his playing tool(either X or Y)
+* There is a game-board which contains 9 boxes,each player would click on a box of choice in order to append his playing tool(either X or Y).
 * The first player automatically gets the 'X' tool and the 2nd player the 'O' tool.
 * A player wins when his tool is aligned vertically, horizontally or diagonally.
 * A player can start a game afresh after a previous game in which case he and his partner have to re-input their names or restart his previous game in which case,the previous names are on auto-save and will continually be used.